danielsaidi/website_danielsaidi/collections/_posts/2016/2016-11-10-uiimageview-is-pixelated-after-applying-async-image.md

 tags:  ios swift
 ---

-In a project that I'm currently working on, I load images asynchronously into an UIImageView.
-As the download starts, I apply a placeholder image from the bundle to the image view, to indicate that no image has yet been downloaded.
+In an iOS project that I'm currently working on, I load images asynchronously into an `UIImageView`.
+Although the images are properly fetched, they are pixelated once they are added to the image view.

-The placeholder is a PDF vector asset, which is loaded as @2x or @3x, depending on the device.
+The setup that I use, is that I first add a placeholder image from the bundle to the image view as the image fetch starts, to indicate that the image hasn's been downloaded yet.
+The placeholder is a PDF asset, which is loaded as @2x or @3x depending on the device.
 It looks very sharp on all devices.

-However, when the asynchronously loaded image is loaded into the image view, the image will have a scale that differs from the placeholder, since the async image is loaded as a @1x image.
+Turns out that when the asynchronously loaded image is loaded into the image view, it will have a scale that differs from the placeholder image, since the async image has a
+@1x scale.
 As a result, the image becomes pixelated.

 If I skip applying the placeholder image before beginning to download the image, the downloaded image looks perfect.
-Seems like the image view is keeping a state when receiving a new image with a different scale.

-The solution turned out to be, to generate a new image from the loaded one.
+The solution is to generate a new image from the loaded one, using the proper scale.
 This is how you do it (broken down in small steps):

 ```swift
 guard let image = loadedImage else { return }